-IMC 402 Media Planning (3CH): This course is intended to equip the students with an understanding of the part of vital media arranging in the in general setting of advertising and marketing.
-The course will cover audience and market research, selection, evaluation, and planning of all advertising media and consider different choices and issues that emerge in the media arranging process.
+IMC 402 Media Planning (3CH): This course seeks to equip students with an understanding of vital media arrangements in the general setting of advertisement and marketing.
+The course will navigate multiple areas such as audience and market research, selection, evaluation, and planning of all advertising media.
+It will also consider different choices and issues that emerge in the media arranging process.